 Jupiter takes about 12 years to orbit the sun, and there are 12 constellations of the zodiac.
 So – traveling once around our sky every 12 years – Jupiter stays in any one zodiacal constellation for roughly a year.
 In 2018, it’s Libra’s turn.
 Use the moon to find Jupiter on April 30, then use Jupiter to find Libra for months to come.

 Jupiter is now fairly close to Libra’s two brightest stars, Zubenelgenubi and Zubeneschamali, on the great dome of the sky.
 Use Jupiter to more easily find these two modestly bright stars when the moon moves out of the evening sky in another few days.

 You can’t miss Jupiter, but these Libra stars – without Jupiter – are a bit harder to locate.
-The chart below shows you one way to find them:
+The chart below shows you how to find them in relationship to Jupiter:

 How many of you have birthdays between October 31 and November 23?
 We ask because the sun shines in front of Libra at that time of year.
 This year, in 2018, the sun enters the constellation Libra on October 31 at 7:00 UTC (translate UTC to your time zone) and leaves Libra on November 23 at 12:00 UTC.
 Of course, this constellation is lost in the sun’s glare at that time of year, so you won’t be able to see Libra then.

 The months of April and May are always better for viewing Libra than October or November.
 Find it now, and enjoy!

 Bottom line: On April 30, 2018, enjoy the bright moon near Jupiter.